Prediction HFT

 Available to trade

-About this market
+About this event

-Context
+Context for traders

 On January 24, President Trump announced that the United States would apply a 100% tariff to all imports from Canada if a trade deal with China goes through. (see: https://www.reuters.com/world/china/trump-threatens-canada-with-100-tariff-over-possible-deal-with-china-2026-01-24/).
-This market will resolve to “Yes” if an increase in the general tariff rate on imports into the United States from Canada goes into effect for any amount of time by June 30, 2026, 11:59 PM ET.
-Otherwise, this market will resolve to “No”.
+This market will resolve to β€œYes” if an increase in the general tariff rate on imports into the United States from Canada goes into effect for any amount of time by June 30, 2026, 11:59β€―PM ET.
+Otherwise, this market will resolve to β€œNo”.
 For the purpose of this market, "goes into effect" means the start date of the tariffs (as set by legislation or executive action) must have passed without being further delayed or suspended.
 Only tariffs which are in effect will qualify.
 Tariffs which are paused, or which have been announced but not yet gone into effect will not be considered.
 Only tariffs specifically targeting Canada will qualify.
 For example, a new global tariff (tariffs on all imports into the U.S.) will not count toward this market's resolution.
 The general tariff rate refers to the base tariff rate paid on imports, including any general tariff the U.S. imposes on all imports (e.g. a 10% tariff on all U.S. imports and a 50% tariff on top of that on Canadian imports would equal a 60% tariff).
 Item specific exceptions will not be considered (i.e. this market does not refer to the effective tariff rate).
 For the purpose of this market, an increase in the general tariff rate is defined as a rate greater than the rate in effect at the time of this market's creation.
 A general tariff that includes item specific exceptions will still qualify, as long as a policy of a general tariff on all imports into the United States from Canada is in effect which is greater than the policy in effect at the time of this market's creation.
 This market's primary resolution source will be official information from the Trump administration; however, a consensus of credible information will also be used.

 How trading works

-Polymarket uses a central limit order book (CLOB) model — you can buy or sell shares of any outcome at the current market price, or place limit orders at your target price.
-All positions are settled in USDC when the market resolves.
+Polymarket uses a central limit order book (CLOB) model β€” you can buy or sell shares of any outcome at the current market price, or place limit orders.
+Prices represent implied probability: a $0.65 contract means the market prices a 65% chance of that outcome.

 FAQ

-Resolution & trading
+Resolution & format

-How is this market resolved?+
+How are markets in this event resolved?+

-The market resolves based on the official outcome as verified by the UMA Optimistic Oracle.
+Each market resolves based on the official outcome as verified by the UMA Optimistic Oracle.

 What happens if the resolution source is unavailable?+